esitarski/RaceDB/Install-Readme.txt

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 Step 8.5:  Initialize Demo Data

+Ensure you are cd'd to the RaceDB directory (see above).
 If you want the demo data in your database and play with a tutorial, enter the following:

   python manage.py init_demo